WavSpA: Wavelet Space Attention for Boosting Transformers' Long Sequence Learning Ability: Introduction

+We conduct extensive experiments on the Long Range Arena (LRA) benchmark to validate and justify our proposed \paradigm.
+By combining fixed wavelet space with various representative attention methods, we observed significant performance improvements without introducing additional time complexities.
+Furthermore, we analyze the performance of \paradigm's three parameterization schemes when coupled with the attention methods, demonstrating even stronger performance boosts.
+Additionally, our investigation demonstrated that equipping the Transformer with our proposed \paradigm resulted in enhanced reasoning extrapolation capacity, as evidenced by improved performance on the LEGO dataset~\cite{LEGO}.
+These findings highlight the superior long-range understanding capabilities achieved by learning in the wavelet coefficient space compared to the input space or Fourier space.

-In summary, our major contributions are as follows. \begin{itemize}[leftmargin=*,nosep] \item We propose \paradigm to facilitate learning in the wavelet coefficient space following a forward-backward paradigm which can be suited with attention approximation methods while boosting their long-range understanding capabilities. \item Based on \paradigm, we develop \method that requires only linear time complexity and enjoys universal approximating power for sequence-to-sequence functions. \item Extensive experiments on the Long-Range Arena benchmark and code understanding tasks have demonstrated the effectiveness and also justified the design of \method. \end{itemize} \textbf{Reproducibility.} We will release our code on GitHub.
+In summary, our major contributions are as follows. \begin{itemize}[leftmargin=*,nosep] \item We propose \paradigm to facilitate learning in the wavelet space following a forward-backward paradigm which can be paired with various attention methods and boost their long-range understanding capabilities. \item We further propose three adaptive wavelet parameterization schemes (Ada\paradigm, Ortho\paradigm, Lift\paradigm) to maximize the flexibility of wavelet transformation. \item Extensive experiments on the Long-Range Arena benchmark have demonstrated the effectiveness and also justified the design of \paradigm. \item We show \paradigm enhances the reasoning extrapolation capacity to longer sequence lengths. \end{itemize} \textbf{Reproducibility.} We will release our code on GitHub.